 “Those who make claims that there is no archaeological evidence supporting the Book of Mormon are right in one respect–we don’t know where the cities mentioned in the Book of Mormon are located.
 Such information may yet be discovered, but not discovering it is just as likely given the lack of cultural continuity and toponyms, as well as the epigraphic and iconographic uncertainties.
 To dismiss the Book of Mormon on archaeological grounds is short-sighted, as continuing discoveries provide ever more evidence that is consistent with the book.
 Archaeology is not a dead science, and it continues to make new inroads that are applicable to Book of Mormon studies.”

-Continuing Discoveries – There have been NO discoveries.
+Continuing Discoveries – There have been NO discoveries continuing or otherwise.

 Think not?
-The next time you visit the Church History Museum in Salt Lake City, ask the lovely young woman at the information desk on what floor are the Nephi artifacts are located.
+Next time you visit the LDS Church History Museum in Salt Lake City, ask the lovely young woman behind the information desk on what floor are the Nephi artifacts located?

 Ever more evidence that is consistent with the book – Again, forgive me, but I have to call bullshit here.
-Before you can say ‘ever more’ you must have some, that is the way things work.
-Again, there have been NONE.
+Before you can say ‘ever more’ you must have some.
+That’s the way things work.
+Again, they have been none.

 Continue to make new inroads – An inroad is defined as an advance or penetration.
 What advances or permeations have Mormon archeologists made?

-This type of hit and run unsubstantiated nonsense by FairMormon is meaningless and is solely intended to mislead and it needs to be recognized as such.
+This type of hit and run unsubstantiated evidentiary blether on FairMormon’s part is meaningless, and solely intended to mislead people and should be recognized as such.

-It is also important to note as well that NIHM is believed to be a tribal name, rather than a place name, and that the three consonants can have a variety of spellings when vowels are inserted – NiHM, NaHaM, NaHM, NeHeM, etc. nevertheless it is reasonable to surmise that the tribe gave its name to the region where they lived.
+It is also important to note that Nihm is believed to be a tribal name, rather than a place name, and that the three consonants could have a variety of spellings when vowels are inserted – NiHM, NaHaM, NaHM, NeHeM, etc. Nevertheless it is reasonable to surmise that the tribe gave its name to the region where they lived.

-This is interesting and may very well be significant, but it is far from a slam dunk.
-John Hamer, who has written on several topics related to the LDS history, does not share the Mormon enthusiasm:
+This is interesting and may be significant, but it hardly a slam dunk.
+John Hamer, who has written on several topics related to the LDS history, does not share the Ensign’s enthusiasm:

 “Although some apologists have described the odds of this Nahom/Nihm/”NHM” correlation as “astronomical,” it hardly even rises to the level of notable coincidence.
 The Book of Mormon derives its names from a book that has Semitic sources, i.e., the King James Bible.
 Many of the names in the Book of Mormon are just plucked directly from the Bible, e.g., “Lehi” (Judges 25:9), Laban (Gen. 24-30), Lemuel (Prov.
 31:1-9).
 Other names, however, use the Bible as their inspiration with alterations, e.g., “Jarom” (“Joram” 2 Sam.
 8:10), “Omni” (“Omri” 1 Kings 16:16), “Nehor” (“Nahor” Gen. 11:22).
 “Nahom” easily fits into the latter category: “Nahum” is actually a book of Old Testament…”